National Organ Transplant Act of 1984: History

-NOTA made it illegal to compensate organ donors but did not prevent payment for other forms of donations (such as human plasma, sperm, and egg cells).
-Although bone marrow is not an organ or a component of an organ, the act made paying bone marrow donors illegal.
-At the time the act was passed, donating bone marrow involved a painful and risky medical procedure.
+NOTA prohibited compensating organ donors but allowed payment for other types of donations, such as human plasma, sperm, and egg cells.
+Although bone marrow is not classified as an organ, the act also made compensation for bone marrow donation illegal.
+At the time of its passage, bone marrow donation was a painful and risky procedure.
 In the years after the act was passed, a new procedure (apheresis) made it possible to harvest bone marrow cells through a non-surgical procedure similar to blood donation.
 In 2009, a public interest law firm (The Institute for Justice) sued to allow donors to be compensated for giving bone marrow.
 The firm argued that the development of apheresis meant that donors who gave bone marrow through blood donation should be allowed to receive compensation.
 The organization predicted that allowing compensation would increase the pool of available donors, and claimed that 3,000 Americans die each year while waiting for compatible marrow donors.
 Critics argued that allowing compensation could reduce donation, increase the risk of disease, and lead to the exploitation of the poor.
 In December 2011, the Ninth Circuit Court of Appeals unanimously ruled that donors giving bone marrow via apheresis were eligible for compensation.
 In November 2013, the federal government proposed a regulation that would change legal definitions to cover bone marrow regardless of how it is obtained.
 This would have the effect of keeping the ban on compensating donors in place.
-As of July 2014, the proposal was still under review.
+However, the proposal was later withdrawn.